 I had the pleasure of being invited to see BewhY‘s first U.S. appearance in New York City and Stage 48 on November 12.
 I hadn’t heard much about this performer, only that he was a former winner of Show Me the Money 5.
 I wasn’t sure what to expect.

 The crowd was a calm one and patiently waited.
 As the backstage production crew tested the lighting and sound I heard beats start to escalate.
 And then he appeared; he stood erect and a bit stiff.
 He looked nervous and a bit shy standing in designer clothing as his shiny Gucci belt buckle caught the stage lights, and then it happened.

-His lyrics were low and slow and began to resonant; his body began to loosen and BewhY began taking the audience on a mystical journey filled with rap and spirituality.
-BewhY possesses a cool, swag and flair that honestly, I have not since in many years.
+His lyrics were low and slow and began to resonate; his body began to loosen and BewhY began taking the audience on a mystical journey filled with rap and spirituality.
+BewhY possesses a cool, swag, and flair that honestly, I have not since in many years.
 And he could move!
 The stiffness had to be a front because there was nothing stiff about his dancing.

-Like I said, the boy was deep!
+As I said, the boy was deep!
 BewhY did not disappoint.
 I actually left the concert looking for where I could download his newest album with a concert that bares its name.
-In the end I truly became a fan of this BewhY – The Blind Star.
+In the end, I truly became a fan of this BewhY – The Blind Star.
 Look hard and deeper than the music and you will become a fan too.

 Written by: Patricia Johnson